Dreigannadoit/Phaser-React-based-Multiplayer-Platformer-with-AI/README.md

 ## Installation
 1. Clone the repository
 2. Navigate to the client directory
-3. Install dependencies: `npm install`
+3. Install dependencies: `npm install --force`
+4. Install phaser: `npm install phaser --force`
+   Note: Need to use force because version of pdf-processing dependency is not good.
-4. Start the development server: `npm run dev`
+6. Start the development server: `npm run dev`
-5. Open your browser to `http://localhost:3000`
+7. Open your browser to `http://localhost:3000`
-6. To deploy the multiplayer server go to the server directory
+8. To deploy the multiplayer server go to the server directory
-7. Install dependencies: `npm install`
+9. Install dependencies: `npm install`
-8. Start the development server: `node server.js`
+10. Start the development server: `node server.js`

 ## Project Structure
 ```